tomasz-blasz/firebolt-apis/requirements/specifications/media/media-capabilities.md

 ### 4.4.
 Supported Video Codecs

-The `MediaCapabilities` module **MUST** have an `videoCodecs` method that returns an array of `Media.VideoCodec` values describing the video codecs commonly supported across all relevant peripherals in the user's AV chain.
+The `MediaCapabilities` module **MUST** have an `videoCodecs` method that returns an array of `Media.VideoCodec` values describing the video codecs supported by the device.

 Access to this method **MUST** require the `use` role of the `xrn:firebolt:capability:media-capabilities:info` capability.